 2. Take Risks In Your Career Management!

-…with a strong working ethic for white collar jobs.
-Therefore, they focus on finding the best fit in terms of mindset rather than in terms of skills.
-They look for candidates with an ambition to grow and learn.
 Therefore, in your career management, it is good to also look primarily looking for the placements that will give you the inspiration to improve and transcend yourself, and not necessarily for the job in which you will be able to use all the tricks and routines from your previous job.
 Remember that your professional development is crucial for your career path.

 5. The Rule of Career Management #1: Turn Your Weaknesses Into Strengths!